maketea90/messagingApp/README.md

 ### Disclaimer

-The "forgotten password" feature does not actually send a password reset email as it was not viable to configure the domain(s) expo uses to host the app as authorised domains for sending password reset emails in firebase, as these change every time you rerun the app.
+There is a "forgotten password" feature but it doesn't actually send a password reset email because it wasn't viable to configure the domain(s) expo uses to host the app as authorised domains for sending password reset emails in Firebase (these change every time you rerun the app).